FAIRplus/the-fair-cookbook/content/recipes/interoperability/bioactivity-profile.md

 </table>

 ### Minimum metadata

-**Minimum metadata** set constitutes metadata items that should ideally be systematically supplied with any experimental data.
-The minimum dataset includes three parts:
+A **minimum metadata set** represents a collection of metadata items that should ideally be systematically supplied to support interpretation by humans or machines within a specific domain, for instance bioactivity experimental data.
+The minimum metadata set includes three parts:

-1. Assay and project references (mainly literature link and protocol or summary)
+1. Assay and project bibliographic references (mainly links to literature and protocol or summary)
     - Project level metadata
-    - Common sample level metadata such as species, tissue, cell type etc.
+    - Common sample-level metadata, such as species, tissue, cell type and so on.
-2. Compounds reference with structures
+2. Chemical compounds reference, including chemical structures
 3. Assay results

 ![](https://i.imgur.com/aU2KYV1.png)

 For ChEMBL submission, molecular structures and assay description as depicted in the scheme above are suggested as essential metadata.
 This is a subset of the following [schema](https://www.ebi.ac.uk/chembl/db_schema).
 In case mutated cell lines and/or mutated target proteins have been used in the assay, additional desirable metadata should be added in the proper group.
 MIABE also lists detailed bioassay description requirements.